Rahix/tbot/doc/configuration.rst

         # A directory containing patches to be applied over the U-Boot tree
         "patchdir": pathlib.PurePosixPath("/home/hws/Documents/corvus_patches"),

+        "shell": {
+            # U-Boot prompt to be expected (varies with defconfig)
+            "prompt": "U-Boot> ",
+            # Timeout before stopping autoboot in seconds
+            "timeout": 4,
+            # U-Boot command to boot Linux, may be multiple commands separated by \n
+            "boot_command: "boot",
+        },

         "test": {
             # Whether the lab host has virtualenv installed.
 If it doesn't,
             # it needs pytest (if you want to run the U-Boot python test suite)